MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flows-activity.md

 # Desktop flows activity (preview)

 As you scale the automation of business processes, you may need access to aggregated data to monitor your desktop flows effectively.
-The **Desktop flow activity** section of the Power Automate portal provides dashboards, tables, and graphs to monitor desktop flows, measure effectiveness, and quickly identify issues.
+The **Desktop flow activity** section of the Power Automate portal (**Monitor** -> **Desktop flow activity**) provides dashboards, tables, and graphs to monitor desktop flows, measure effectiveness, and quickly identify issues.

 ## Monitor desktop flow errors